Can I apply?

 Here, you will find paper forms and information regarding where the application should be sent.

 You can apply using the paper form for all travel.
 However, for some patient journeys, you will need to use the paper version of the application form, rather than the digital version.
-This applies if you are a patient, have travelled to courses or training, received treatment in another EEA country or travelled for treatment arranged by Oslo University Hospital.
+This applies if you are a patient and have travelled to courses or training, when traveling on leave due to a life-threatening illness, received treatment in another EEA country or travelled for treatment arranged by Oslo University Hospital.

 The same applies if you apply as a: